 I started this essay years ago after seeing, for about the hundredth time, those divots in the rug where her bed had dug in nine years earlier.
 But for some reason, I’d never finished writing it.
 As time went on, I just stopped noticing the dents when I’d walk in my room and had moved on to more exciting writing projects.

-Then the other day, while vacuuming my bedroom, contemplating the many positives in my life as I often do during mundane chores, I noticed the carpet at the foot of my bed was flush with the rest.
+Then the other day, while vacuuming my bedroom, contemplating the many positives in my life, like my girlfriend, Jen, I noticed the carpet at the foot of my bed was flush with the rest.
 Those bedeviling divots had all but vanished.
 I’m sure if I’d got down on my knees and searched, I may have detected some lingering traces of them, but then why would I want to do that?

 Talk about a sign for a writer on summer vacation wrestling with writer’s block.